obiba/opal-doc/admin/installation.rst

     rock:
       image: obiba/rock:latest

-Then environment variables that are exposed by this image are:
+The environment variables that are exposed by this image are:

 =============================== =========================================================================
 Environment Variable            Description